top of page

 • Think carefully about how you will attach your coil to your hot tub and plan it out thoroughly.
 Make sure to leave enough space above the warm water return so that it is still below the waterline after anyone exits the tub.
 If the waterline drops below the warm water return then this could create the potential for injury through scalding water or steam.

 • The coil MUST be filled to the brim with water at all times.
-Including when people exit the tub and the water level drops.
+Including when people exit the tub and water is displaced.

 • Water within the coil must be able to circulate freely with the hot tub at all times.